Request access token to call a web service with OAuth2

 11. Fill out the AccessControlAllowOrigin field.

 This is to enable CORS for JS apps to be able to call Sitefinity CMS services.
-For this demo, enter * to enable all domains.
+For this demo, type in * to enable all domains.
 This is not recommended for production environments as this could be a security concern.

 12. Click Save changes.